Menu

 Maths

 Learning the Times Tables need not a tedious chore!
 Learning them can be fun through multiplication and division games that you can find on https://www.topmarks.co.uk/maths-games/7-11-years/multiplication-and-division.
-We would like your child to practice these daily.
+We would like your child to practise these as much as possible.

 The Curriculum